AndreRijo/go-tools/README.md

 # Go Tools

-Collection of useful tools for any Go-based project.
+A collection of useful tools for any Go-based project.
 As of now, the only tool included is a tool to read configuration files in a folder.

 ## ConfigLoader